zubrailx/university-itmo/README.md

 - [x] Create dumped page container to store pages that are deleted (dumped)

-- [ ] Update table_typle to store pointer to last page.
+- [x] Update table_typle to store pointer to last page and add gappy page.
 - [ ] Update table_page to work with page_holes (like indexes but points to empty holes in page to do insertion and deletion with O(1)).
 - [ ] Implement insertion and deletion of  row in table.
 - [ ] Create special linked list of pages for table to store there not-full pages where typles can be written.